-The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 1.70% and 1.45% of the average daily net assets of the Investor Class shares and Class I shares of the Fund, respectively.
-This agreement is in effect until January 31, 2025, and it may be terminated before that date only by the Trust's Board of Trustees.
-The Fund's advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made to the Fund for a period ending three full years after the date of the waiver or payment.
-Similarly, Cognios Capital (defined below), is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by Cognios Capital to the Predecessor Fund (defined below) prior to the Predecessor Fund's reorganization on March 5, 2021 for a period ending three years after the date of the waiver or payment.
-In each case, such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
+- 2 Acquired fund fees and expenses are based on estimated amounts for the current fiscal year. - 3 The total annual fund operating expenses and net operating expenses after fee waiver and/or expense reimbursements do not correlate to the ratio of expenses to average net assets appearing in the financial highlights table, which reflects only the operating expenses of the Fund and does not include acquired fund fees and expenses. - 4 The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 1.45% of the average daily net assets of the Class I shares of the Fund.
+This agreement is in effect through January 31, 2026, and it may be terminated before that date only by the Trust's Board of Trustees.
+The Fund's advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made to the Fund for a period ending three years from the date of the waiver or payment.
+Such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
 Reimbursements of fees waived or payments made will be made on a "first in, first out" basis so that the oldest fees waived or payments are satisfied first.
-Any reimbursement of fees waived or payments made by Cognios Capital to the Predecessor Fund prior to the reorganization must be approved by the Trust's Board of Trustees.